xcart/xcart-docs/_pages/kb_en/modules/shopgate_-_mobile_commerce/getting_started_with_shopgate_-_mobile_commerce.md

 4. Connect your X-Cart store and Shopgate.
 See {% link "Establishing connections between the plugin and Shopgate" ref_9v2iKQ2a %}.

-5. Check and adjust the "Shopgate - Mobile Commerce" module configuration.
+5. Check and adjust the "Shopgate - Mobile Commerce" addon configuration.
 See {% link "Configuring the 'Shopgate - Mobile Commerce' addon" ref_LPT5lDvl %}.

 _Related pages:_